easybuilders/easybuild/docs/EasyBuild4-overview-of-changes.rst

   manager, quirky or broken functionality in specific versions, etc.).

 * ``vsc-base`` **and** ``vsc-install`` **are no longer required dependencies**.
-The relevant parts of these packages were ingested into the EasyBuild framework codebase itself, mostly to facilitate making EasyBuild compatible with Python 3.
+The relevant parts of these packages were ingested into the EasyBuild framework codebase itself (see also :ref:`eb4_changes_ingested_vsc_base`), mostly to facilitate making EasyBuild compatible with Python 3.

 Note that specific Python packages may currently still be required for certain EasyBuild functionality, including ``keyring`` for the GitHub integration features, etc.